pdolif/pulsar-virtual-threads-message-listener/README.md

 Each message contained the creation timestamp and a 10kb payload.

 The end to end time from message creation until the message is received by the HTTP endpoint (inclusive delay) was measured.
-Each test was executed for 120 seconds and a single instance of the consumer application was running.
+Each test was executed for 5 minutes and a single instance of the consumer application was running.
 The consumer application used one Pulsar consumer per topic.

 ### Environment